Kachi-Awaji/GIT-intro/Lesson-1.md

 <pre>

 </pre>
-We have now set up our project folder - we are now ready to begin our project, adding little codes to the empty files that currently sit in the folder.
+And that's it, our project folder is set up - we can begin coding our project, adding lines of text to the empty files that currently sit in the folder.
 To implement version control in our project, let's download and install GIT.

 ## Installing GIT
 First, go to https://git-scm.com/downloads, and click on the download link on the right.